Nigel2392/wagtail_fedit/README.md

            return render_to_string("myapp/render_my_field.html", self.get_context(request))
    ```

-   Your content will then automatically be rendered with that method when need be by using `{% fedit field self.content %} `
+   Your content will then automatically be rendered with that method when need be by using
+   `{% fedit field self.content %} `
 4. **But wait?!
 I go to my template and I do not see a way to edit!**That is true!
 We try to protect any styling on your actual page; we do not want to interfere.Instead; we serve the editing interface on a different URL, accessible by clicking `Frontend Editing` in the Wagtail userbar.
 Keep an eye on that userbar!
 It is also used for publishing if your model inherits from `DraftStateMixin`.

+**Note:** If the parent block is wrapped with `{% fedit block %}` or `{% fedit field %}` passing in the instance variable and field name should be omitted and replaced with `from_context`.
+Example: `{% fedit block from_context block=item block_id=item.id %}`
+The parent- blocktag will share these variables through context.
+This makes it possibly to easily use editable sub-blocks across multiple different model types.
+If your model **ISN'T** capable of editing; or these variables aren't shared - your block will be rendered as normal.

 ## Permissions